TommyLeeHamilton/advanced-containers-demo/vote-example/README.md

 Getting started
 ---------------

+The voting app was not created by me.
+Source: https://github.com/dockersamples/example-voting-app

+All credit, praise, accolades and other goodness should be redirected to the maintainers of https://github.com/dockersamples/example-voting-app, I just put it here to make it easier for me to modify/work with.

 Download [Docker](https://www.docker.com/products/overview).
 If you are on Mac or Windows, [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).
 If you're using [Docker for Windows](https://docs.docker.com/docker-for-windows/) on Windows 10 pro or later, you must also [switch to Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 Run in this directory: